 Under water

-Deepening the Elbe in Hamburg: the fairway adjustment secures the future of the port
+Deepening the Elbe in Hamburg: the fairway upgrade secures the future of the port

-One of Germany’s most important infrastructure projects has been completed: the dredging of the Lower and Outer Elbe, also known as the Elbe Deepening.
+One of Germany’s most important infrastructure projects has been completed: the fairway upgrade of the Lower and Outer Elbe, also known as the Elbe Deepening.
 It secures the future of Germany’s largest seaport.
 Yet the debate continues.
-Is the dredging project a success, or has it failed economically and environmentally, as is sometimes claimed?
+Is the fairway upgrade a success, or has it failed economically and environmentally, as is sometimes claimed?
 A fact check.

 Read more